FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 Looking at the original Information Architecture I noticed that grouping together very large subjects into a single menu option raised the number of second-level options, increasing the navigation’s complexity.

-To solve this issue, the new information architecture separates “movies” from “tv shows” and “community” from “news”, as these are very different subjects.
+To solve this issue, the new information architecture separates “movies” from “TV shows” and “community” from “news”, as these are very different subjects.
 I also created a top-level menu option just for “celebrities”.

 I chose to name the “news” menu entry “news and events”, placing the “events” that were grouped with “celebrities” together with the “news”.
-It just seemed more fittings as contents published under “events” are usually news about awards’ ceremonies and film festivals.
+It just seemed more structured as contents published under “events” are usually news about awards’ ceremonies and film festivals.

 <br></br>
 <p align="center">